MCU-Innovations/J2534_cffi/README.md

 # j2534_cffi

-This is an attempt to create a non-half-assesd J2534 library for Python using CFFI.
+This is an attempt to create a non-half-assed J2534 library for Python using CFFI.

 ## Usage